chumothyLee/UnderwaterAcousticsSite/pages/process/week-1/index.md

 title: "Week 1: The Start"
 ---

-We formed teams; listened to project proposals; listened to Ana's project and was interested; got into contact with her.
+This week we spent listening to project proposals and solidifying our team.
+We were mainly interested in Dr. Sirovic’s presentation and planned on trying to get onto her project.
+We got into contact with her and received the rough outline of what we would be doing throughout the quarter.